urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 glimpse(occ.KameleonData)
 ```

-If you wanted to edit a specif column name, we can also use the function `rename()`.
+If you wanted to edit a specific column name, we can also use the function `rename()`.

 ```R
 KameleonData <- KameleonData %>%